Stop smoking

 Smiling woman snapping a cigarette in two

-When people start smoking, they don't expect to get addicted, even though nicotine is one of the most addictive substances in the world.
+Every year fewer people smoke.
+But when people do start smoking, or vaping, they often get addicted because nicotine is one of the most addictive substances in the world.

 The younger you start smoking, the more damage your body will suffer.

-Crucial: Young people who start smoking in their teenage years usually have friends or family members who smoke.
-If someone gives you cigarettes or encourages you to smoke, they are harming you, and may be trying to exploit you.
+Crucial: If someone gives you cigarettes or encourages you to smoke, they are harming you, and may be trying to exploit you.

 Risks of smoking

-Smokers are also more likely to get serious diseases like diabetes, heart disease or dementia.
+Smokers are more likely to die and get serious diseases like diabetes, heart disease or dementia.

-• Smoking harms your ability to breathe, and makes your lungs weaker
+• Smoking harms your lungs and ability to breathe

-Experience: I started smoking when I was thirteen to impress a girl, and carried on even after we broke up.
-I got to age 15 or 16 and felt I needed to quit because it was expensive, and my running speed - which you would expect to increase over two years - actually went down (I ran track).
-Stopping was quite straightforward for me, as because I was underage my friends were getting me cigarettes.
-So I told me friends I was quitting and they shouldn't give me any more cigarettes.
+Experience: I felt I needed to quit because it was expensive and my running speed went down.
+So I told my friends I was quitting and they shouldn't give me any more cigarettes.
 Just like that.
-They all supported me even though they were carrying on smoking; they were my friends and good people and they understood and supported me, even when I said I wanted a cigarette they said "no, you're quitting".
+They all supported me even though they were carrying on smoking; they were my friends and good people and they understood and supported me.
 I have been happily smoke-free for over three years now.
 James, 19

 The law

-• Smoking is banned in all workspaces and many public places at all ages.
+• Smoking is banned in workspaces and public places

-• Smoking is banned in enclosed cars carrying children under the age of 18.
+• Smoking is banned in cars carrying children under the age of 18

-E-cigarettes are used as a safer alternative to smoking by some adults.
-They are mostly used to help quit smoking, or as a safer alternative to smoking.
+E-cigarettes are used by some adults to help quit smoking, or as a safer alternative.

-Crucial: Some nicotine products contain enough nicotine to cause poisoning.
-This includes some kinds of vape and tobacco pouches, especially if they are from an unregulated seller.
+Crucial: Some nicotine products can contain enough nicotine to cause poisoning if they are from an unregulated seller.
 No tobacco products should be left in a place accessible by children.

 Find out more